-- A detailed summary of the file submission to include total claims and dollars by service category; - A detailed change log to include specifications for any change in the claims processing systems that has an impact of the representation of the data on the monthly encounter files.
-Examples of such changes include, but are not limited to, correction and adjustment processing, range and domain of extract variables, values of extract variables, and relationships between extract variables; and

-A dictionary containing definitions for all codes contained on the encounter record that are not defined in the public domain.
+- A detailed change log to include specifications for any change in the claims processing systems that has an impact of the representation of the data on the monthly encounter files.
+Examples of such changes include, but are not limited to, correction and adjustment processing, range and domain of extract variables, values of extract variables, and relationships between extract variables; and - A dictionary containing definitions for all codes contained on the encounter record that are not defined in the public domain.
 Such variables include but are not limited to, provider specialty, type of service, place of service, and internal procedure codes.